-For once, this recipe doesn't contain chocolate, but it's still way too good to withhold it from you!
-If you've ever traveled to the UK or a former English colony, you're probably already familiar with shortbread, those delicious, buttery biscuits that go so well with afternoon tea.
-But in the long run, "normal" shortbeads might get a bit boring.
+For once, this recipe doesn't contain any chocolate, but it's still far too good to withhold from you!
+If you have ever traveled to Great Britain or a former English colony, you are probably already familiar with shortbread, these delicious, buttery cookies that go so well with afternoon tea.
+But in the long run, “normal” shortbread might get a bit boring.
 That's why we strongly advise you to bake this recipe!
-Because the sweetness and bitterness of the Middle Eastern ingredients halva and tahini used in it and the salty caramel layer complement the Scottish classic perfectly!
+The sweetness and bitterness of the Middle Eastern ingredients halva and tahini used in it and the salty caramel layer complement the Scottish classic perfectly!

-If you want to learn more about shortbread, feel free to scroll down to our FAQs at the end of the article!
+If you want to find out more about shortbread, please scroll to our FAQs at the end of the article!

 What you need for this:

-To fill a square baking sheet with a side length of about 20 cm with the delicious, layered tahini halva shortbread, you need the following ingredients:
+To fill a square tray with a side of about 20 cm with the delicious, layered tahini halva shortbread, you need the following ingredients:

 For the shortbread: